 You will also need follow-up testing to check that the H. pylori bacteria are gone.
 You should wait at least 2 weeks after therapy is completed to be retested.
 Test results before that time may not be accurate.

 Ulcer - peptic - discharge; Ulcer - duodenal - discharge; Ulcer - gastric - discharge; Duodenal ulcer - discharge; Gastric ulcer - discharge; Dyspepsia - ulcer - discharge

 Eichenseher, J. Peptic ulcer disease.
 In: Rakel D, ed.
 Integrative Medicine.
 3rd ed.
 Philadelphia, PA: Saunders Elsevier; 2012:chap 42.

 Lanza FL, Chan FK, Quigley EM: Practice Parameters Committee of the American College of Gastroenterology.
 Guidelines for prevention of NSAID-related ulcer complications.
 Am J Gastroenterol.
 2009;104:728-738.

 Updated by: George F. Longstreth, MD, Department of Gastroenterology, Kaiser Permanente Medical Care Program, San Diego, California.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.